African Growth and Opportunity Act: Eligibility

+A country "graduates" from AGOA and thereby loses eligibility if it becomes a "high-income" country as defined by the World Bank.

 Countries' inclusion has fluctuated with changes in the local political environment.
 In December 2009, for example, Guinea, Madagascar, and Niger were all removed from the list of eligible countries; by October 2011, though, eligibility was restored to Guinea and Niger, and by June 2014, to Madagascar as well.
 Notice was given that Burundi would lose its AGOA eligibility status as of 1 January 2016.
 In August, 2017, Togo was recognized as an eligible country.